B.Sc Economics Course, Admissions, Eligibility, Syllabus, Fees, Career

 Benefits of Studying B.Sc Economics

 B.Sc in Economics opens up a wide range of career options for the graduates, the course also equips students with the skills needed for various job roles in different sectors such as Banking, Finance, Insurance, Stock Market, and Sales and Marketing.
-Additionally, attractive opportunities can be found in government organisations, media companies, investment firms.
+Additionally, attractive opportunities can be found in government organisations, media companies, and investment firms.

 Top Recruiters: